nassosanagn/Taxi-Trip-Duration-Prediction/README.md

 ### 2. Clustering and trip duration prediction

-In this part of the project I have used K-Means clustering and the elbow method to find the optimal number of clusters.
-For the trip duration prediction I used RandomForestRegressor from the sklearn library.
+In this part of the project, I have used K-Means clustering and the elbow method to find the optimal number of clusters.
+For the trip duration prediction, I used RandomForestRegressor from the sklearn library.
 Also, by using GridSearchCV I managed to increase the model's accuracy by finding the best possible set of parameters.
-Finally I found the performance of the model by calculating the MAE (Mean Absolute Error) and MSE (Mean Square Error).
+Finally, I found the performance of the model by calculating the MAE (Mean Absolute Error) and MSE (Mean Square Error).

 ### 3. Bonus